juancolonna/EchoLogger/hardware/README.md

-## Opening the Project with Easy EAD
+## Opening the Project with Easy EAD Pro

 This guide walks you through opening the `EchoLogger.eprj` project in Easy EAD.